balaji-githubstore/signant_health_framework/README.md

 Check the file in project directory with name as UI_API_TestCaseDoc.xlsx

 ## Installation Instructions ##
+Install the requirements.txt

+## Executable Instructions ##
-To run the UI and API, install the requirements.txt
+To run the API automation, you can trigger the run_api_test.sh file To run the UI automation, you can trigger the run_ui_test.sh file

 ## Acceptance Criteria - Automation Project Description ##